Petrakous/Showcase/README.md

 - BruteForce.py
   > *«A brute force attack uses trial-and-error to guess login info, encryption keys, or find a hidden web page.
 Hackers work through all possible combinations hoping to guess correctly.» -Kaspersky*

-  The BruteForce.py script works by giving it a password that can contain Characters, Numbers and Symbols and then tries to find it by trying all the possible combinations.
-Before that though the 2 .txt files*** (which contain the commonly used passwords) are read to try and find a match.
+  The BruteForce.py script works by giving it a password that can contain Characters, Numbers and Symbols and then tries to find it by making all the possible combinations.
+Before that though the 2 .txt files*** (which contain commonly used passwords) are read to try and find a match.

 **3. IPCatcher**